Recycling difficult items

 Please note that oral care products (Toothpaste tubes and caps, toothbrushes, toothbrush and toothpaste tube outer packaging, floss containers) can be dropped off at Unpacked, 45 Channel Hwy, Kingston.

-Collections for Christmas Day are yet to be determined.
+Collections for Christmas Day are to be carried out on Saturday 26 December 2020.

-All other garbage and recycling will be collected as per usual collection times during the Christmas period.
-Please have all garbage and recycling out by 6 am ready for collection.
+All other collections will be collected as per usual collection times during the Christmas period.

 As a guide, you can place the following in your recycling bin:

-- Aluminium and steel cans: Food and drink cans including pressure packs and pet food cans.
-Clean foil and foil trays and remove lids.
+- Aluminum and steel cans: Food, drink cans and pet food cans.
+Clean foil and foil trays.

-- Newspapers, magazines, junk mail and office paper: place loose and do not secure in plastic bags.
+- Newspapers, magazines, junk mail and office paper: place loose and do not bundle or secure in plastic bags.

 - Glass bottles and jars: remove all caps and lids.
 Please do not include broken drinking glassware, window glass.

-- Cardboard: do not secure in plastic bags
+- Cardboard: do not bundle or secure in plastic bags.

-- Plastic drink, food, and non-food containers: margarine, ice cream, yoghurt, shampoo and household detergent containers, plus other containers with the triangle symbol 1-7 (except no. 6, which is polystyrene such as styrofoam and meat trays.
-Rinse and remove lids.
+- Plastic drink, food, and non-food containers: margarine, ice cream, yoghurt, shampoo and household detergent containers, plus other containers with the triangle symbol 1-5.

 We cannot collect: